Real EstateHistoricalPeak: June 2007

 Market Impact

-The crash devastated Spain’s economy: GDP contracted, and the construction industry lost millions of jobs.
+The crash devastated Spain’s economy: Spain entered a deep recession with multiple years of GDP decline, and the construction industry collapsed dramatically with over a million workers losing their jobs.
 Banks required a €100 billion European rescue to manage bad loans.
-The Spanish housing bust contributed to the wider Eurozone debt crisis narrative.
+The Spanish housing bust amplified the wider Eurozone debt crisis.
 It took years for Spain to recover, with long-term scars on a generation of workers and homeowners.
 The event underscored how housing bubbles can wreck financial systems and economies if not contained.

 Lessons Learned